 BenchCI Examples¶

-Use these examples as starting templates for real embedded workflows such as boot validation, GPIO reset, Modbus, CAN, ESP32, J-Link, remote GPIO, power resources, measurement resources, and multi-node testing.
+Use these examples as starting templates for real embedded workflows such as boot validation, GPIO reset, Modbus, CAN, I2C, SPI, bounded protocol fuzzing, ESP32, J-Link, remote GPIO, power resources, measurement resources, and multi-node testing.

 This page contains realistic example scenarios showing how to use BenchCI in different setups.